Black Dog Cafe

 The Best Things Are Hardest to Find

 It was just lying there so fresh, so unaware of the heat; so joyful with that insolent blue and purple in a sea of neutral colors.
-With a beautiful porch and a little garden with some tables, a big sign said gave this small treasure a name: “Black Dog.”
+With a beautiful porch and a little garden with some tables, a big sign gave this small treasure a name: “Black Dog.”

-“That’s a Led Zeppelin reference,” I thought, while my feet forced their way into the house.
-And then the magic happened.
-It was exactly the kind of place where I would like to hang out with my friends or girlfriend.
+“That’s a Led Zeppelin reference,” I thought to myself, while my feet forced their way into the house.
+It was magical, exactly the kind of place where I would like to hang out with my friends or girlfriend.
 It was a café that offered a bite to eat, a beer, an iced tea or a glass of wine.
 It had live music, which was great for a bohemian night out.
-It had amazing soda-pop (avocado pop is heavenly), board games, nice and tasteful decoration, and great music.
-The best part is that they put so much effort into bringing culture to people through literary nights, concert nights, and open mic nights.
+It had amazing soda-pop (avocado pop is heavenly), board games, nice and tasteful decoration, and that great music.
+They put so much effort into bringing culture to people through their literary nights, concert nights, and open mic nights.
 It was amazing!

 New Friends and New Experiences

-I made great friends in there.
-My friend César and I hung out there on my birthday, where I met Justin.
-He was a great guy with whom I shared really great talks about life, philosophy, poetry, people, music, and even a few stories about girlfriends.
-He’s great and I’m glad I got to meet him.
-I hope he’s doing great, now, wherever he is!
+I made some new friends there.
+My close pal César and I hung out there on my birthday, where we met Justin, a great guy who we talked to about, philosophy, poetry, people, music, and shared a few stories about girlfriends.
+I hope he’s doing great now, wherever he is!